Tag Archives: Africa

 “We are on a lovely palm-thick campus, in a comfortable two-bedroom duplex, separated from the classroom buildings by an honest-to-goodness jungle, though a jungle devoid of monkeys.
 We have a toad living in a planter in front of our house and a wonderfully multi-colored lizard living in the vicinity of a certain corner.
 At times, I feel distressed to be penned in to A Compound.
 But we are beginning to make our way out into this huge, bustling, funny, beautiful/ugly city in this fascinating land, and this whets our appetites for adventure and travel greatly.

 “Yet where we can go and when — these are the unknowns.
 Much of how you determine how to live here depends on what the people you first meet tell you can be done.
-And we’ve begun to realize that THAT, in turn, depends entirely on what THEIR predecessor-informants said.
+And we’ve begun to realize that that, in turn, depends entirely on what their predecessor-informants said.
 It’s just received wisdom that you can’t hop on one of those ferries crossing the huge river to Brazzaville, whose city lights so beckon.
 No one says exactly why.
 Normal standards of accountability, dependable procedures — these simply don’t apply, making life here feel sometimes frightening, sometimes amusing, always mysterious and apparently predictable only in its unpredictability.

 “What is available here, in terms of necessities, is a point of interest.
-The things that are not local are likely to be in great supply at SOME store in this vast city, though no one can tell you where.
+The things that are not local are likely to be in great supply at some store in this vast city, though no one can tell you where.
 Or, again, they may be completely out of stock everywhere, until, literally, the boat comes in.
 There are huge stores scattered about the city, but aisle after aisle may be filled with bar soap, while nary a bottle of shampoo can be found.
 Next week, aisles of shampoo, no soap.

-“Things are VERY segregated here, only not (any longer) according to color as much as according to wealth.
-There are some VERY wealthy people, white and black, and masses of very, very poor.
+“Things are very segregated here, only not (any longer) according to color as much as according to wealth.
+There are some very wealthy people, white and black, and masses of very, very poor.
 And their lives are poles apart.
 There is no one in the middle.
 At one end of the spectrum are the people with multiple huge Mercedes (more than I’ve ever seen) and at the other those who must crowd like cattle into dilapidated buses, barely able to breathe.”

 It turned out that the lizard in the corner was a gecko, one of many with whom we lived.
 I wrote a poem about them: